 Each conference brings together diverse students from across the state to experience the governmental process first-hand through a unique “youth-run, youth-led” model.
-The first two training and election conferences are held in mid-November and mid-January at Camp Roberts National Guard Base, located just north of Paso Robles.
+The first two training and election conferences are held in mid-November and mid-January in Fresno.
 These events prepare youth for their roles at the formal Model Legislature & Court conference held over five days in mid-February at the State Capitol in Sacramento.

 Once in Sacramento, the bills developed by delegations during the fall are debated in committees, then on the floor of the Assembly and/or Senate and, if passed, sent on to the Youth Governor.
 In addition, depending on the size of each delegation, other students participate in the additional program areas offered including: The Supreme, Appellate and Trial Courts, Broadcast and Print Media, Lobbyists, Board of Education, The State Constitutional Convention, Political Parties, and The National Issues Commission, along with many more.